STUDENTS Policy

 Admission and Withdrawal

-The admission and denial of admission of all students shall
+The admission and denial of admission of all

-established by Board policies, rules and regulations, and by law.
+as established by Board policies, rules and regulations, and by law.
 Students

 entering the District will be required to present a birth certificate or some